2010 Los Angeles Dodgers season: Major League Baseball draft

 The Dodgers selected 50 players in this draft.
 Of those, eight of them have played Major League Baseball.

 The first pick of this draft was right handed pitcher Zach Lee from McKinney High School.
 Lee appeared in only one game for the Dodgers, making a spot start on July 25, 2015, against the New York Mets, and allowed seven runs in only 42/3 innings.
-He was traded the following season.
+He was traded the following season and remained in professional baseball through the 2022 season, though he only played in four major league games.